-By using a peanut ball, a mother-to-be may have a shorter first and second stage labor and a lower chance of getting a C-section, according to research conducted at Banner Good Samaritan Medical Center, a study that followed 200 pregnant women who were carrying a term baby and who had an epidural.
+By using a peanut ball, a mother-to-be may have a shorter first and second stage labor and a lower chance of getting a C-section, according to research conducted at Banner – University Medical Center Phoenix, a study that followed 200 pregnant women who were carrying a term baby and who had an epidural.

 Research showed that while epidurals may reduce pain, they prolong labor by an average of 40 to 90 minutes and increase the risk of lengthening second stage labor (pushing) to more than two hours.
 In addition, epidurals are associated with higher numbers of births by cesarean section and more instrument-assisted vaginal deliveries, including the use of a vacuum or forceps.